Curatorial Essay and Project Concept

 How is the concept of a 'mediatic cognitive system' interpreted and reflected in each artist’s work?
 Our cognitive processes have been increasingly-and often subtly-shaped throughout our lives by the development of digital media, becoming deeply embedded in our individual experiences, whether positively or negatively.

-This project examines and documents, from each artist’s personal perspective, how media-based cognitive systems have influenced their lives.
+This project examines and documents, from each artist’s personal perspective, how mediaic cognitive systems have influenced their lives.
 The process evolved into artistic practice, with the exhibition exploring how each artist analyzes their individual mediatic cognitive system and translates it into visual form.

-Having previously endured thirty-five years of Japanese colonial rule(1910-1945)- a period in which the Korean language, name, and historical narratives were systematically suppressed- the country emerged from liberation with a powerful drive to restore its cultural identity.
+Having previously endured thirty-five years of Japanese colonial rule(1910-1945)- a period in which the Korean language, names, and historical narratives were systematically suppressed- the country emerged from liberation with a powerful drive to restore its cultural identity.
 In the aftermath of the Korean War(1950-1953), national reconstruction became inseparable from the restoration of language, culture, and self-definition.
 The cultural discourse of the post-liberation era centered on reclaiming what was “ours,” rebuilding a sense of belonging and continuity that had been fractured under colonial rule, redefining national identity through language, art, and education.

 At the same time, Japan’s rapid economic rise during the Korean War-fueled by the so-called ‘Korean War Boom(경기 특수,Tokushu Keiki, 特需 景氣)’-laid the foundation for its publishing, broadcasting, and animation industries (1.
 Johnson, MITI and the Japanese Miracle, 1982).